Wisdom is a State of the Soul

 When Aristophanes calls Socrates and his followers "wise souls," he is being sarcastic.
 The majority in the audience found it funny to hear Socrates mocked in public in this way because they thought that he and his followers were absolute fools who lived contemptible lives.

-Aristophanes trades on this thought by representing Socrates and his followers as devotees of the new scientific/sophistic education that had become an object of suspicion.
-Aristophanes shows in comical fashion how the devotion to this new education has turned Socrates and his followers into "the pale-faced men with no shoes" who live strange ascetic lives.
+Aristophanes trades on their thought by representing Socrates and his followers as devotees of the new scientific/sophistic education that had become an object of suspicion.
+Aristophanes depicts in comical fashion how the devotion to this new education has turned Socrates and his followers into "the pale-faced men with no shoes" who live strange ascetic lives.
 They have done something most in the audience would never do.
 They have traded their sense and vitality for the witless and feeble existence the audience associates with souls in Hades.

 Aristophanes's joke, though, might well turn on more than this contempt.